 Online vs In-Person Facilitator Training

-Compare online and in-person facilitator training for Oregon's regulated psilocybin services field.
-The course page explains hybrid program structure, practicum requirements, and the balance between flexibility and hands-on preparation.
+Compares online and in-person facilitator training for Oregon’s regulated psilocybin services field.
+Describes hybrid program structure, including online coursework and supervised in-person practicum.

 Provider